-97. The effect of an aqueous ginger extract on platelet thromboxane-B2 (TXB2) and prostaglandin-E2 (PGE2) production was studied by Thomson et al. (2002).
+98. The effects of an aqueous ginger extract on platelet thromboxane-B2 (TXB2) and prostaglandin-E2 (PGE2) production was studied by Thomson et al. (2002).
 Adult female Sprague-Dawley rats were administered an aqueous extract of raw ginger at either 50 mg/kg or 500 mg/kg daily, by either oral gavage or intraperitoneally (IP) for a period of 4 weeks.
-A dose of 50 mg/kg ginger administered orally, or IP did not result in any significant reduction in serum TXB2 levels when compared to saline-treated control groups but doses at 500 mg/kg significantly reduced TXB2 levels in serum.
+A dose of 50 mg/kg ginger administered orally, or IP did not result in any significant reduction in serum TXB2 levels when compared to the saline-treated control group but oral doses at 500 mg/kg significantly reduced TXB2 levels in serum.
+There was no significant effect on serum TXB2 levels when this dose (500 mg/kg) was administered IP.